hxreborn/waybar-claude-code/README.md

 ```

 Reset time uses 24-hour format and rounds to the nearest hour if within 2 minutes (e.g., `17:59` → `18h`).

+## Troubleshooting

+**Icons show as boxes:** Install a [Nerd Font](https://www.nerdfonts.com/) and configure it in your terminal/Waybar settings

+**Module not appearing:** Verify binary is executable: `ls -lh ~/.config/waybar/modules/waybar-claude-code`

+**No tooltip on hover:** Add `"tooltip": true` to the module config in `~/.config/waybar/config.jsonc`

+**Module shows error state:** Run binary manually to see error output: `~/.config/waybar/modules/waybar-claude-code`

+## Versioning

+Tags follow Semantic Versioning:

+- PATCH: fixes / tiny tweaks that don't change the JSON shape
+- MINOR: behavior or output shape changes
+- MAJOR: breaking changes (unlikely for this project)

+Packagers should track tags, not arbitrary commits.

 ## License